How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 21

-After your virtual system restarts, you can now see the Standard NVMe Express Controller driver is active and running smoothly through Device Manager.
+After your virtual OS has restarted, check the Device Manager.
+Now you can see that the Standard NVMe Express Controller driver is active and working fine.

 NVMe Driver Installed Without Problem